esplito/coding-notes/epicreact/react-hooks/notes.md

 [Hook flow](https://github.com/donavon/hook-flow) can be checked by inspecting the console here: `http://localhost:3000/isolated/examples/hook-flow.js`

 Reading from localStorage every time a component function is run, can be a performance bottleneck (because reading from localStorage can be slow).
-We only need to read the value from localStorage one time.
+We only need to read the value from localStorage the first time the component is rendered!

+> To avoid this problem, React’s useState hook allows you to pass a function instead of the actual value, and then it will only call that function to get the state value when the component is rendered the first time.
+So you can go from this:  `React.useState(someExpensiveComputation())`  To this:  `React.useState(() => someExpensiveComputation())`
+>
+>And the  `someExpensiveComputation`  function will only be called when it’s needed!

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNTEzNDQ5NzcsOTg0NTI2Njc4LDIxMD
-k4NzAzNzEsMTE5NDQ1OTczMSwtNDY5Njc0NjU2LC0zNzQyMzk4
-MzgsLTEzNjgyOTI4MiwtNjEwNTU1ODYzLC0zNDIxMzkxODNdfQ
-==
+eyJoaXN0b3J5IjpbLTMxMTczNjQ5Miw5ODQ1MjY2NzgsMjEwOT
+g3MDM3MSwxMTk0NDU5NzMxLC00Njk2NzQ2NTYsLTM3NDIzOTgz
+OCwtMTM2ODI5MjgyLC02MTA1NTU4NjMsLTM0MjEzOTE4M119
 -->